 Wash and pressure the dal with turmeric powder.
 Allow the pressure to fall down.

-When it sizzle up, add asafetida, curry leaves and tomato.
+When it sizzles up, add asafetida, curry leaves, and tomato.

 Add jaggery and salt to taste.

-Boil on medium flame for about 5-7 minutes.
+Boil on a medium flame for about 5-7 minutes.

 Add finely chopped coriander.